 Also, all applicants are encouraged to submit a recent photograph.
-The picture should be a closeof head and shoulders.
-This be sent in а JPEG may format up to ADMISSIONS@AMRIDGEUNIVERSITY.EDU.
+The picture should be a close-up of head and shoulders.
+This may be sent in a JPEG format to ADMISSIONS@AMRIDGEUNIVERSITY.EDU.
 A student is not required to send a photograph in order to be admitted to Amridge University.